SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Tutorial/index.rst

 .. code-block:: bash

     ~/generate_verilog.sh

-This script simply contains the following command
+Take care that the path is correct, then press enter

 .. image:: Screenshot_20241203_165329.png
   :width: 400
   :alt: Generate Command

+This script simply contains the following command:

 .. code-block:: bash

     #!/bin/bash
     sbt "Test/runMain vexiiriscv.Generate"

 After it has been running through, you should now have a file called "VexiiRiscv.v" right there in your source folder